AltF02/AltF02/README.md

 <h1>Thanks for visiting my profile 👋</h1>

 Hoi!
-I'm Matthew, I'm an passionate FOSS developer from 🇳🇱.
+I'm Matthew, I am an passionate FOSS developer from 🇳🇱.
 I am currently working personal hobby projects.
 I love to experiment with new techonolgies and try to come up with solutions to the weirdest problems.
 <br/>
 <details>
       <summary> Languages </summary>